Power monoids and their arithmetic: a survey: Arithmetic in power monoids.

 Suppose that $AXB = X$ for some $A, B, X \in \mathcal P_{\fin,1}(H)$.
 Since $H$ is contained in a torsion-free group, it follows from Kemperman's inequality (see the unnumbered corollary to Theorem 5 on p.~251 of \cite{Kem-1956}) that

 Consequently, we must have $|A| + |B| \le 2$, which is only possible if $|A| = |B| = 1$, that is, $A = B = \{1_H\}$.
 This shows that $\mathcal P_{\fin,1}(H)$ is acyclic (as desired). \end{proof}

 For the next proposition, we recall that a semigroup $S$ is \evid{linearly orderable} if there exists a total order $\preceq$ on $S$ such that $x \prec y$ (that is, $x \preceq y$ and $x \ne y$) implies $uxv \prec uyv$ for all $u, v \in S$.
-For instance, every cancellative commutative semigroup is linearly orderable, and many more examples are listed in \cite{Tri-2015}.
+For instance, any cancellative commutative torsion-free monoid is linearly orderable, and many more examples are listed in \cite{Tri-2015}.

 We also say that a monoid $M$ is \textsc{strongly unit-cancellative} if $xy \ne x$ and $yx \ne x$ for all $x, y \in M$ with $y \ne 1_M$.
 Of course, every strongly unit-cancellative monoid is unit-cancellative, and the converse holds when the unit group is trivial.